Leslie8826/Static_Website_2/README.md

    * a the left-hand section containing a welcome text
    * a right-hand section showcasing the categories with all 4 category images
  - a page for the books and categories: category.html
+   * on the left: the categories of the bookstore.
+The selected categories from the index page should be styled differently than the non-selected categories.
+   * on the right: the 4 books corresponding to the each category.
+The books should be on multiple rows.
+On each book, there should be details such as title, author, price and "Add to cart" button.

  - a header with:
    * the image logo and a logo text that link to index.html
    * a category dropdown menu that will link to a single category page